tiansiyuan/kubeflow-docs/docs/install/ubuntu.rst

 Create a Nimbus Ubuntu 20.04 VM
 ===============================

+Use following command to deploy a Ubuntu 20.04 vm on Nimbus using the provided template.
+The default **username/password** is ``vmware/B1gd3m0z``.

 .. code-block:: shell

     # login DBC server to deloy ubuntu 20.04 vm on nimbus